Constructionreview

-Home » Transport » Roads » All you need to know about the Nairobi Mombasa Usahihi Expressway Project
+Home » Transport » Roads » A Look Into the $3.6 Billion Nairobi-Mombasa Usahihi Expressway Project

 • Sep 2017 — Bechtel selected (EPC model).
 Kenya National Highways Authority (KeNHA) picked Bechtel to design and build a 473-km high-speed expressway between Nairobi and Mombasa; early materials touted sub-4-hour travel time.
 It was touted then that the state-of-the art expressway would include 76 overpasses, 21 underpasses, 189 culverts and 20 interchanges.
 It would reduce the traveling duration in between the two cities to 3 and a half hours, plus the travelers will pass through 22 major towns which include: Emali, Mtito Andei, Voi, Mariakani among others; before reaching their destination.